asimaasima/Mobile-application-practice/README.md

 # Mobile-application-practice
-This  project is a tool for managing tasks efficiently.
+This applicaton is a tool for managing tasks efficiently.